MingchaoLiu/mingchaoliu.com/_pages/team.md

 PhD Students
 --------
-We are looking for PhD students/visiting students to join our group!
+We are currently looking for PhD students/visiting students to join our group!
 Please check out the advertisement here and apply if you are interested!

 Research Associate
 --------
-* Weining Mao
+* Weining Mao (taken the position at NTU)
   * M.Sc. in Civil Engineering, Imperial College London, UK (2018-2019)
   * B.Eng. in Civil Engineering, University of Edinburgh, UK (2016-2018)